Recent application studies of an INTPIX4NA SOIPIX detector-based X-ray camera using an SiTCP-XG 10GbE-based high-speed readout system at KEK facilities: Application Studies and Discussion

 The crystal-based X-ray interferometer detects phase shifts using crystal-based X-ray interferometry, a phase contrast technique \cite{interfero}.
 It offers high sensitivity compared to other methods by directly detecting sample phase shifts.
 Figure \ref{fig:x-ray_interferometer} shows a schematic view of the screw symmetric two-crystal X-ray interferometer.
-The incident X-ray divides into two beams at the splitter crystal (the right edge of Si crystal block 1).
-One beam reflects from M1 mirror crystal (the left edge of Si crystal block 1), while the other reflects from M2 mirror crystal (the right edge of Si crystal block 2).
-The beams superimpose on the analyzer crystal (the left edge of Si crystal block 2) creating two interference beams, one for phase-contrast imaging and one for the feedback system.
+The incident X-ray divides into two beams at the splitter crystal (the left edge of Si crystal block 1).
+One beam is reflected by the M1 mirror crystal (the right edge of Si crystal block 1), while the other is reflected by the M2 mirror crystal (the left edge of Si crystal block 2).
+The beams superimpose on the analyzer crystal (the right edge of Si crystal block 2) creating two interference beams, one for phase-contrast imaging and one for the feedback system.